Skip to content

 • You may be fined if you fail to apply for the Registration Certificate or submit your application too late.

 • After residing in Austria for five years, you have the right to permanent residence (“Daueraufenthalt”).
-You can submit an application to your Immigration and Residence Authority for a document certifying permanent residence (“Bescheinigung des Daueraufenthalts”).
+You can submit an application to your Immigration Authority for a Certificate of Permanent Residence (“Bescheinigung des Daueraufenthalts”).
 For this purpose, you will have to be prove that you actually lived in Austria for at least five years and have had health insurance coverage during this time.

 • The Registration Certificate does not have an expiration date.
 You are not required to extend the validity of the certificate as long as you continue to fulfil the requirements.

-• The Registration Certificate does not come in a credit card size.
+• The Registration Certificate does not come in the size of a credit card.
 It does not look like a driver’s license or an identity card but is an A4 sized document.

-• If you have the Registration Certificate or the document certifying permanent residence, you can also apply for the photo ID for EEA nationals (“Lichtbildausweis für EWR-Bürger”) at any time.
-It comes in a credit card format and can be used as an identity card.
+• If you have the Registration Certificate or the Certificate of Permanent Residence, you can also apply for the Photo ID for EEA nationals (“Lichtbildausweis für EWR-Bürger”) at any time.
+It comes in the size of a credit card and can be used as an identity card.
 However, you are not required to apply for this type of identification.
 This identification is valid for a period of five years.

 Family members (wife/husband, registered partner, children, parents) of EU citizens are also entitled to freedom of movement within the EU.

-For this reason, they enjoy the right to reside in Austria, and are principally allowed to work in Austria.
-Please note that family members of EU nationals, depending on their specific nationality, may have to apply for a visa in order to enter Austria.
+For this reason, they enjoy the right to reside in Austria, and are principally allowed to work in Austria after their entry, provided that they fulfil all requirements.
+Please note that family members of EU nationals may have to apply for a visa in order to enter Austria, depending upon their nationality.

 People who are third-country nationals and family members of EU citizens must apply for a so-called Residence Card (“Aufenthaltskarte”).

-The Residence Card is proof of the right to reside in Austria in accordance with the right of residence under EU law.
+The Residence Card is proof of the right to reside in Austria in accordance within the context of the right of residence under EU law.
 The application for the Residence Card must be submitted within four months after entering the country.
 It is valid for a period of five years.

 Fee: € 56